AztecProtocol/aztec-packages/docs/docs/guides/developer_guides/smart_contracts/writing_contracts/authwit.md

 ## The `AuthWit` library.

-As part of [Aztec.nr](https://aztec.nr), we are providing a library that can be used to implement authentication witness for your contracts.
+As part of Aztec.nr, we are providing a library that can be used to implement authentication witness for your contracts.

 This library also provides a basis for account implementations such that these can more easily implement authentication witness.
-For more on the wallets, see [writing an account contract](../../../tutorials/codealong/contract_tutorials/write_accounts_contract.md).

 For our purposes here (not building a wallet), the most important part of the library is the `auth` utility which exposes a couple of helper methods for computing the action hash, retrieving witnesses, validating them and emitting the nullifier.

 ### General utilities

 The primary general utility is the `compute_authwit_message_hash_from_call` function which computes the action hash from its components.
 This is useful for when you need to generate a hash that is not for the current call, such as when you want to update a public approval state value that is later used for [authentication in public](#updating-approval-state-in-noir).
-You can view the implementation of this function [here](https://github.com/AztecProtocol/aztec-packages/blob/master/noir-projects/aztec-nr/authwit/src/auth.nr).
+You can view the implementation of this function [here (GitHub link)](https://github.com/AztecProtocol/aztec-packages/blob/master/noir-projects/aztec-nr/authwit/src/auth.nr).

 #### TypeScript utilities

 To make it convenient to compute the message hashes in TypeScript, the `aztec.js` package includes a `computeAuthWitMessageHash` function that you can use.
-Implementation [here](https://github.com/AztecProtocol/aztec-packages/blob/master/yarn-project/aztec.js/src/utils/authwit.ts).
+Implementation [here (GitHub link)](https://github.com/AztecProtocol/aztec-packages/blob/master/yarn-project/aztec.js/src/utils/authwit.ts).

 ### Utilities for private calls